Powhatan: English settlers in the land of the Powhatan

-The Powhatan Confederacy was where English colonists established their first permanent settlement in North America.
 Conflicts began immediately between the Powhatan people and English colonists; the colonists fired shots as soon as they arrived (due to a bad experience they had with the Spanish before their arrival).
 Within two weeks of the arrival of English colonists at Jamestown, deaths had occurred.

-The settlers had hoped for friendly relations and had planned to trade with the Virginia Indians for food.
-Captain Christopher Newport led the first colonial exploration party up the James River in 1607 when he met Parahunt, weroance of the Powhatan proper.
-English colonists initially mistook him for the paramount Powhatan (mamanatowick), his father Wahunsenacawh, who ruled the confederacy.
-Settlers coming into the region needed to befriend as many Native Americans as possible due to the unfamiliarity with the land.
+The settlers had hoped for friendly relations and had planned to trade with the Virginia natives for food.
+Captain Christopher Newport led the first colonial exploration party up the James River in 1607 when he met Parahunt, the Weroance of the Powhatan people.
+English colonists initially mistook him for the Mamanatowick, his father Wahunsenacawh, who led the entire confederacy.
+Settlers coming into the region needed to befriend as many Native Americans as possible due to their unfamiliarity with the land.
 Not too long after settling down, they realized the huge potential for tobacco.
-To grow more and more tobacco, they had to impede on Native territory.
+To grow more and more tobacco, they had to seize Native territory.
 There were immediate issues that resulted in 14 years of warfare.

-On a hunting and trade mission on the Chickahominy River in December 1607, Captain John Smith wrote that he fought a small battle with the Opechancanough, and during this battle he tied his Indigenous guide to his body as a human shield.
-Although Smith was wounded in the leg and also had many arrows in his clothing, he was not deathly injured, but soon after he was captured by the Opechancanough.
-After Smith was captured the Natives prepared him for execution until he gave them a compass, which they saw as a sign of friendliness so they did not kill him, instead took him to a more popular chief, followed by a ceremony.
-Smith first was introduced to Powhatan's brother, who was a chief under Powhatan.
-Later, Smith was introduced to Powhatan himself.
-Smith was captured by Opechancanough, the younger brother of Wahunsenacawh.
-Smith became the first English colonist to meet the paramount chief Powhatan.
-According to Smith's account, Pocahontas, Chief Powhatan's daughter, prevented her father from executing Smith.

-Some researchers have asserted that a mock execution of Smith was a ritual intended to adopt Smith into the tribe, but other modern writers dispute this interpretation, noting that many of Smith's stories do not line up with the known facts.
-They point out that nothing is known of 17th-century Powhatan adoption ceremonies and that an execution ritual is different from known rites of passage.
-Other historians, such as Helen Rountree, have questioned whether there was any risk of execution.
-Smith failed to mention this in his 1608 and 1612 accounts and only added it to his 1624 memoir after Pocahontas had become famous.